 Thyroid hormone, particularly T3, has an important role in the health and optimal functioning of your brain, including: cognitive function, the ability to concentrate, mood, memory and attention span.
 This explains why we can experience symptoms such as brain fog.
 T3 interacts with brain receptors and makes the brain more sensitive to chemicals such as serotonin and norepinephrine, which affects your alertness, memory, mood and emotion.

-I did however, ask the thyroid community what things their thyroid brain fog had lead them to do in the past.
+I also asked my thyroid community what things their thyroid brain fog had lead them to do in the past.

 “Using a ticket machine that requires your car registration number to be entered.
 I went back to my car three times to check as I just couldn’t remember it.
 Might not seem too odd but I use this car park twice a week and have done for years.
 Had a bad thyroid day and my mind just went totally blank.
 So embarrassing.”